debanjan06/geospatial-rag/README.md

-# GeoSpatial-RAG: Remote Sensing Retrieval-Augmented Generation Framework
+# GeoSpatial-RAG:An AI Framework For Analysis Of Remote Sensing Images

 A novel AI framework designed for analyzing remote sensing images using retrieval-augmented generation (RAG) with multimodal large language models.